 Google Ads often show in their recommendations how exact match has changed when they warn you about redundant phrases.

 You can stop targeting some phrases because they’ll already be targeted by other phrases.

 Implied words also relate to exact match.
 They’ll show a phrase that lacks one of your words simply because the search implied the same things.

-By doing all these changes, they increased the number of searches for all keywords, no matter what the match type.
+By doing all these changes they’ve increased the number of potential searches for keywords, no matter what the match type.

 The changes made it easier for marketers who weren’t seeing enough searches for their keywords.

 Yet, with so many variations you can also be showing more for phrases that don't apply.

 Should You Use Keyword Match Types in the Same Ad Group